 Bermuda Bubble Tea – The craze for boba tea originated in Taiwan during the 1980s, and the phenomenon has since grown worldwide for this effortlessly tasty combination of sweet tea and popping tapioca pearls.
 Thanks to Bermuda Bubble Tea, islanders did not have to wait long for the craze to reach our shores.
 On the menu you’ll find classic milk teas such as matcha and brown sugar, as well as freshly brewed ice teas.
 Plus, new renditions of flavours are constantly being created.
 If you can’t quite make the trek to Somerset (although we promise its worth it), find them at Harbour Nights every Wednesday in the summer.
 19 Somerset Road, Sandys, MA 03, 735-5712

-De Shields Pop-up Bistro – For fine dining in Somerset, you can’t miss Cambridge Beaches’ newest luxurious eatery.
-De Shields Pop-up Bistro is the definition of old school Bermuda charm with stunning sunset views, where patrons dine al-fresco on a terrace overlooking the tranquil scenes of Mangrove Bay.
-The chef boasts of island cuisine inspired by Bermuda, where every dish has a story.
-30 King’s Point Road, Somerset, Bermuda 234-0331.
+Sunken Harbor Club – For fine dining in Somerset, you can’t miss Cambridge Beaches’ newest luxurious eatery.
+Sunken Harbour Club offers a one of a kind dining experience with stunning sunset views, where patrons dine al-fresco on a terrace overlooking the tranquil scenes of Mangrove Bay.
+With a tropical cocktail bar and adventurous menu, the Club’s fare is inspired by vibrant flours and ingredients of Bermuda.